We’re seeking submissions for the Catskill Center’s

-Learn more about the midsummer flora of the Catskills and Hudson Valley with chef and forager Rob Handel from Heather Ridge Farm and The Bees Knees Café.
-Rob will lead an hour long walk around the Catskills Interpretive Center grounds during which we’ll learn to identify wild edibles common in the region.
-The walk will be followed by a short presentation outlining how to use some of the products found on the walk, and a tasting of some of these wild foods.
+Learn to identify wild edibles common in the region with chef and forager Rob Handel from Heather Ridge Farm and The Bees Knees Café.
+Rob will lead an hour long walk around the Catskills Interpretive Center grounds during which we’ll The walk will be followed by a short presentation outlining how to use some of the products found on the walk, and a tasting of some of these wild foods.
 Tickets $22 per person.
 Registration is required

 A workshop lead by Catskill Mountain Artist and former Catskill Center Artist in Residence Laura Leigh.
 Laura will walk through her own method of creating oil and watercolor paint from stone.
 Each student will create a small amount of their own stone pigment to bring home. $12./person

-Learn more about the fall flora of the Catskills and Hudson Valley with chef and forager Rob Handel from Heather Ridge Farm and The Bees Knees Café.
-Rob will lead an hour long walk through the Platte Clove trails during which we’ll learn to identify wild edibles common in the region.
+Chef and forager Rob Handel will lead an hour long walk through the Platte Clove trails during which we’ll learn to identify wild edibles common in the region.
 The walk will be followed by a short presentation outlining how to use some of the products found on the walk, and a tasting of some of these wild foods.
 Tickets $20 per person.
 Registration is required.

 Celebrate the holiday season with the staff and friends of the Catskill Center